orourkedd/effects-as-data/README.md

 ## Examples of How to Do Things

-There are several working examples in `effects-as-data-examples`: [Open](https://github.com/orourkedd/effects-as-data-examples)
+There are several working examples in [effects-as-data-examples](https://github.com/orourkedd/effects-as-data-examples).

 ## Pure Functions, Generators, and Effects-as-data